 Test your drinking water regularly.

-It is important to test your private well or spring for contaminants regularly to make sure that it is safe to drink.
-If you are on public water, the Health Department recommends testing for lead.
-Learn about testing recommendations for public water
+It is important to regularly test your private well or spring for contaminants to make sure your water is safe to drink.

 • Inorganic chemicals (Kit C) $100 – test every five years